Alka-vn/Master_Thesis/README.md

 - `link_adaptation/`: This folder should contain the raw output logs from the 5G-LENA simulation.
 - `energy/`: This folder is for the 5G energy consumption dataset.
-  - **❗️ Important Note:** This dataset is too large to be hosted on Git.
-You must download it separately from Kaggle: [5G-Energy Consumption Dataset](https://www.kaggle.com/datasets/nadiatriki/5g-energy-consumption-dataset) and place the CSV file in this directory.
 - `effnet/`: Contains internal datasets from our industry partner, Effnet AB.

 ### 🔬 `work/` Folder